MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Pros

-- If you like the webís To Do interface, itís another place to access it
+- If you like the web‚Äôs To Do interface, it‚Äôs another place to access it
-- Allows for the creation of Shared Task Lists outside Planner Plans.
+- Allows for the creation of Shared Task Lists outside Planner Plans
-- Support for lists (classic = folders), categories, assignees, dates, importance, sub-tasks, attachments.
+- Support for lists (classic = folders), categories, assignees, dates, importance, sub-tasks, attachments
-- Support for categories (web only), assignees, dates, importance, sub-tasks, attachments.
+- Support for categories (web only), assignees, dates, importance, sub-tasks, attachments
 - Useful searching to find what you need
 - Tasks can be moved to other lists (folders)
 - Built-in notifications